hangtantai/Mobile-Project/README.md

 # Mobile-Project
 This is a course in school, and I want to share the project.

-SOCIAL APP - REAL APP
+SOCIAL APP - REAL-TIME APP